 - Poor muscle tone.
 Infants with non-organic failure to thrive have poor muscle tone and a loss of subcutaneous fat.

 - Immobility.
-They are immobile for long periods of time due to lack of energy.
+They are immobile for long periods of time due to a lack of energy.

 - Unresponsive.
 They may be unresponsive or actually try to avoid cuddling and vocalization.

 - Irritable.
-Children with failure to thrive often fall into classification of “difficult” or irritable babies, but other may be listless and passive and do not seem o care about feedings.
+Children with failure to thrive often fall into the classification of “difficult” or irritable babies, but others may be listless and passive and do not seem o care about feedings.